 However, period poverty is a broader issue than one of economy.
 Because of entrenched stigma and taboos, menstruation is rarely discussed in families or schools, and menarche often arrives suddenly to girls with little or no knowledge of what is happening.

-Menstruation is a normal and regular event in every healthy adolescent girl's life.
-Yet drastic changes are needed to encourage positive social norms and ultimately enact behavioural change.
-Global Menstrual Hygiene Day on May 28, led by WASH United and supported by more than 400 organisations globally, aims to achieve that.
+Menstruation is a normal and regular event in every healthy adolescent girl’s life.
+Yet drastic changes are needed to encourage positive social norms and ultimately enact behavioral change.
+Global Menstrual Hygiene Day on May 28, led by WASH United and supported by more than 400 organizations globally, aims to achieve that.
 This year, the focus is on empowerment.